ROSA Research Team

 Sarah’s background and experience in working in such a diverse range of research areas as a scientist and research admin/manager has given her the ability to understand and interpret complex scientific and medical information, and to communicate the research in meaningful ways to different audiences.

-In her current role at SAHMRI, she is helping to establish & develop the framework of the Registry of Older South Australians, including facilitating consumer & community involvement in ROSA and coordination of consumer engagement activities.
+In her current role at SAHMRI, she is helping to establish & develop the framework of the Registry of Senior Australians (ROSA), including facilitating consumer & community involvement in ROSA and coordination of consumer engagement activities.
 Click HERE to learn more about Sarah.

 Ms Catherine Lang